funkyrailroad/dsd-render/README.md

 $ git push
 ```

-Create a Blueprint in Render and give it a name
+Create a Blueprint in Render, give it a name and deploy it.
   - https://dashboard.render.com/select-repo?type=blueprint